 Risks With Interest Rate Arbitrage

 Despite the impeccable logic, interest rate arbitrage isn't without risk.
 The foreign exchange markets are fraught with risk due to the lack of cohesive regulation and tax agreements.
-In fact, some economists argue that covered interest rate arbitrage is no longer a profitable business - at least moving into 2017 - unless transaction costs can be reduced to below market rates.
+In fact, some economists argue that covered interest rate arbitrage is no longer a profitable business unless transaction costs can be reduced to below-market rates.

 Some other potential risks include: